cerebnismus/dotfiles/README.md

 ## Introduction
-- A simple guide to install and configure i3
+- A simple guide to install and configure Arch-i3 on Mac

 ## Installation
 ### Update 30 May '19